abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 |  `path`                      | string   | /usr/games/2048-qt |
 |  `template`                  | string   | ghcr.io/abcdesktopio/oc.template.ubuntu.gtk.26.04 |

-You can read the following help lines, or fill the json missing value by yourself.
+The following descriptions explain how to determine the correct value for each field:

-* `cat` is the category, choose the most appropriate value in the list : `[ 'office', 'games', 'graphics', 'development', 'utilities', 'education' ]`
+* `cat` is the application category.
+Choose the most appropriate value from the following list: `[ 'office', 'games', 'graphics', 'development', 'utilities', 'education' ]`
-* `debpackage` is the name of the 2048 ubuntu package.
-To find the package name, look at the link [2048 Ubuntu Package](https://packages.ubuntu.com/source/bionic/2048-qt).
+* `debpackage` is the name of the Ubuntu package to install.
+To look up the package name, refer to [2048 Ubuntu Package](https://packages.ubuntu.com/source/bionic/2048-qt).
-* `icon` is the name of the icon. abcdesktop support only `svg` icon file format.
-To get the icon file, look at the link [https://upload.wikimedia.org/wikipedia/commons/1/18/2048_logo.svg](https://upload.wikimedia.org/wikipedia/commons/1/18/2048_logo.svg)
+* `icon` is the name of the icon file. abcdesktop.io supports only the `svg` icon format.
+Download the icon from [https://upload.wikimedia.org/wikipedia/commons/1/18/2048_logo.svg](https://upload.wikimedia.org/wikipedia/commons/1/18/2048_logo.svg).
-* `keyword` is a list of the keywords to find the application.
-Set the value to 2048.
+* `keyword` is a comma-separated list of search keywords for the application.
+Set the value to `2048`.
-* `launch`  is the X11 Class name of the window.
-To get this value, we need to run the application on GNU/Linux (read the dedicated chapter below).
+* `launch` is the X11 `WM_CLASS` name of the application window.
+To determine this value, run the application on a GNU/Linux system and inspect its window class.
-* `name` is the name of the application.
-Set the value to 2048.
+* `name` is the application name.
+Set the value to `2048`.
-* `path` is the binary path to run the application.
+* `path` is the absolute path to the application binary.
-* `template` is the name of the parent image.
-The default image parent is `ghcr.io/abcdesktopio/oc.template.ubuntu.gtk.26.04`.
-You will find the template list in next chapter.
+* `template` is the name of the parent base image.
+The default parent image is `ghcr.io/abcdesktopio/oc.template.ubuntu.gtk.26.04`.
+Available templates are listed in the next section.

 ### Build your new image 2048

-- Download the icon for your applications
+- Download the application icon

 ```
 wget https://upload.wikimedia.org/wikipedia/commons/1/18/2048_logo.svg -O icons/2048_logo.svg
 ```

-- To build your new image, download the node js files
+- Download the Node.js build scripts

 ```